folk-lab/FastDAC/FastDAC Command Reference.md

 ## RAMP_SMART

-Ramps one DAC channel to a specified setpoint **in mV** at a given ramprate in 1ms steps.
+Ramps the specified DAC channels to a specified setpoint **in mV** at a given ramprate in 1ms steps.
 It looks up the current DAC value internally to make sure there are no sudden jumps in voltage.
-Multiple channels can be ramped simultaneously be sending multiple `RAMP_SMART` commands.
+Multiple channels can be ramped simultaneously.
 The `RAMP_FINISHED` response will only be returned when all simultaneous ramps have completed.

 All ramps can be stopped at any time by sending the command `STOP`.

 Syntax:
-`RAMP_SMART,{dac_channel},{setpoint},{ramprate in mV/s}`
+`RAMP_SMART,{dac channels to ramp},{setpoint 1 in mV},{...},{setpoint n in mV},{ramprate 1 in mV/s},...,{ramprate n in mV/s}`

+Do not add commas between specified DAC channels.

-Example (to ramp DAC3 to 4000mV at 1000mV/s):
+Example (ramp DAC 3 to 4000mV at 1000mV/s, and ramp DAC 1 to -300mV at 50mV/s):
-`RAMP_SMART,3,4000,1000`
+`RAMP_SMART,31,4000,-300,1000,50`

 Returns:
 `RAMP_FINISHED`